3 EHR E-Prescribing Features That Are Critical in Behavioral Health

 Be mindful that some EHRs do not offer such comprehensive contraindication checking.
 Some may just offer drug-to-drug checking.
 Others may not incorporate certain demographics.

-The more exhaustive the contraindication checking that an e-prescribing feature provides, the more confidence a facility will have that it is prescribing medications safely and efficiently.
+The more exhaustive the contraindication checking that an e-prescribing feature provides, the more confidence a provider will have that it is prescribing medications safely and efficiently.

 Benefit Information Integration

-A patient’s benefit information should be tightly integrated into the e-prescribing process.
+A patient’s benefit information should be directly integrated into the e-prescribing process.

 In other words, a patient’s benefit information should be easily visible and actionable when ordering their medications.